brfriedr/Cisco-DNA-Center-Webex-Bot/README.md

 # Cisco DNA Center Real Time Event Alerts to Webex Teams Bot

 Cisco DNA Center has a powerful issue correlation engine for wired and wireless networks.
-Taking real time feeds of network telemerty is able to idenfity issues and provide context for resolution.
+Taking real time feeds of network telemetry is able to identify issues and provide context for resolution.
 We now have the ability to send those notifications to a Webex Team Room's in 2.2.3.0 release.

 1.)
-In Cisco DNA Center naviage to Platform -> Developer Toolkit and the Events Tab.
+In Cisco DNA Center navigate to Platform -> Developer Toolkit and the Events Tab.

 ![Screen Shot 2021-09-20 at 2 55 19 PM](https://user-images.githubusercontent.com/80418373/134066574-61efac9b-fbda-4f51-a5a8-ed001d69fffe.png)

 2.)
-Select the events you want to be notfied about to your Webex Teams Room then click "Subscribe".
+Select the events you want to be notified about to your Webex Teams Room then click "Subscribe".

 3.)
-Create a Name for the subscription then select Webex for the Subscripton Type.
+Create a Name for the subscription then select Webex for the Subscription Type.

 ![Screen Shot 2021-09-20 at 2 57 27 PM](https://user-images.githubusercontent.com/80418373/134066822-27516f03-364c-479a-bd34-11ed13266167.png)